 An avowed feminist, Elaine Lee disregards broad slogans or absolutism, preferring to chase after picaresque characters with flaws and wills of their own.
 "You know, I've never purposefully set out to write a feminist story, or even a story with a strong message," she wrote in 1997.
 "It would be hard for me, as I tend to fall in love with all my characters, so that the bad guys never end up too bad...just misguided."

 Bottom: With Kalif (Paul Ratkevich) and Rex (Neal Ashmun);

 In STARSTRUCK, two women vie for villainesque.
 Verloona Ti, a vain and ruthless schemer with flamboyant class and sensual abandon; the two villain men, Kalif Bajar and Rah El Rex, become adjuncts to her.
 And Lucrezia Bajar, a.k.a.
 Ronnie Lee Ellis, the twin of Kalif who is both a famous SF writer and a vindictive schemer in her own right.
 The villains' machinations are motivated erratically more by personal faults than pure evil.

 "The story isn’t always linear" says Lee.
 "Sometimes it’s funny, sometimes serious and sometimes a mix, depending on which character you’re following.
 We took a character like Kalif, who in the play came off as simply evil, and gave him a past - a sister who tormented him, a father who expected too much – and tried to show how he became who he became."
-So his sister Ronnie Lee Ellis ended up becoming a crucial player in the crazed game.
+With this comics expansion, his sister Ronnie Lee Ellis ended up becoming a crucial player in the crazed game.